agrifooddatacanada/OCA_Composer/README.md

 ## OCA Composer Theme Re-Branding

-The OCA Composer repository supports whitelabeling, allowing you to customize the theme and branding for different entities.
+The OCA Composer repository supports whitelabeling, allowing the user to customize the theme and branding when embedding it in different applications.

+### Theme Configuration
 In `src/constants`, the file `themeConstants.js` contains theme configurations for different entities.
 Here the users can add a new theme object with the specific site attributes, such as colors, logos and URLs.